HawksHail/digital-forensics-GIF-file-recovery/src/linux/finalproject/readme.txt

 final project - typed by Zion Mantey, all contributed to merging all  assignments together correctly and adding remaining functionality (finding a free inode, calculating size, filling out inode data fields)

+See comments in main.c for specifics of who wrote the functions

 Usage:
 sudo ./finalproject /dev/sdxx (directory block # to add file to)